 How the project will be funded is another question.

 In 2002, the city initiated a “1% for the arts” program for commercial projects over $1 million, but it was discontinued in 2004 after local business owners, including the owners of 7-Eleven and the Chevron station, opposed it.
 The entire Arts Commission resigned in protest and there hasn’t been another since.

-Without such a developer-contribution program, the nonprofit will have to figure out other funding sources.
+Without that, the nonprofit will have to figure out other funding sources.

-Powers said in an email to The Almanac: "My job as the CEO of the nonprofit is to raise money, get donations and offer companies and citizens naming possibilities, plaques to put their name on to be part of public art.
-I would like to see all companies on Sand Hill Road participate."
+Powers explained in an email to The Almanac that, “My job as the CEO of the nonprofit is to raise money, get donations and offer companies and citizens naming possibilities, plaques to put their name on to be part of public art.
+I would like to see all companies on Sand Hill Road participate.”

 “In order to do this we have to educate people about the importance of public art, how it can ignite imagination, start a conversation and be a positive part for our community,” she continued.
 “Art expands what it is to be human."

-Go to menloparkpublicart.org to see the full list of preferred locations for artwork and a growing list of artists interested in showing their work in the city.
+Go to menloparkpublicart.org to see the full list of preferred locations for artwork and a growing list of artists interested in showing their work in Menlo Park.